-The purpose of this blog post is to demonstrate a SAS coding technique that allows for calculations with multiple variables across a SAS dataset, whether or not their values belong to the same or different observations.
-We are going to use values from multiple observations in a calculation.
+The purpose of this blog post is to demonstrate a SAS coding technique that allows for calculations with multiple variables and multiple observations across a SAS dataset.
+This technique can be useful for working with time series, clinical trials, - in any data step calculations involving values from different observations.

 What do we want?